 Location: 8 Stadium Walk, Singapore 397699

-Yes – anyone, including children age 10 years old and above can get a chance to experience kayaking here (only requirement is that kids have to be accompanied by adults).
+Yes – anyone, including children age 10 years old and above can get a chance to experience kayaking here (the only requirement is that kids have to be accompanied by adults).

 Location: Paddle Lodge @ MacRitchie Reservoir